-Today the use of spin casting represents a comparatively low cost alternative in many industrial settings to standard die casting and injection molding.
+Today the use of spin casting represents a comparatively low-cost alternative in many industrial settings to standard die casting and injection molding.
 The silicone molds will eventually degrade, but they sometimes permit reuse for nearly 1,000 times.

 After the manufacturer vulcanizes these rubber molds to harden them and enhance durability, typically a skilled mold-maker uses a sharp knife or scalpel to create a sprue, and an associated network of channels and gates.

 Casting occurs after the manufacturer affixes the set of circular molds to a central industrial turntable in a commercial spin casting machine and pours molten metal or thermoplastic into the mold through the sprue in the top of the mold.
-The liquid then gradually solidifies into a desired shape as the mold revolves around its central axis.
+The liquid then gradually solidifies into the desired shape as the mold revolves around its central axis.

 At the conclusion of the casting process, the manufacturer simply removes the cast part and prepares the mold for re-use.
 Additional finishing may occur after the separation of a cast part (or parts) from the attached gates and channels.

 Spin casting does not involve the use of extensively tooled molds.
 Widely popular among hobbyists, it usually occurs at comparatively low temperatures.
 Consequently, in most production settings this casting process does not require the use of extensive specialized items of equipment.
-Some necessary tools include:

 Most commercial spin caster machines provide rotating industrial turntables.
 Either front loading or top loading, this equipment allows a metal parts manufacturer to provide centrifugal motion during the casting process.

 A vulcanizer will compress silicone molds consistently over the course of several hours, permitting spin casters to harden and cure molds.
 Vulcanization causes the rubber to become less sticky.
 Historically, vulcanizers heated rubber in a sulfurous environment.

-A melting furnace and materials for pouring ladled molten metals enable hobbyist and small commercial spin casters to utilize metallic raw materials with low melting points.
+A melting furnace and materials for pouring ladled molten metals enable hobbyists and small commercial spin casters to utilize metallic raw materials with low melting points.
 A melting furnace with control mechanisms for regulating melting temperatures and metal cooling greatly assists this casting process.

 Many applications exist for spin cast metal components.
-For instance, manufacturers have generated numerous decorative items, fashion accessories, medallions and even industrial components in this way.
+For instance, manufacturers have generated numerous decorative items, fashion accessories, medallions, and even industrial components in this way.

 It permits the generation of re-usable molds and will allow an enterprise to commence the production of items in limited quantities much faster than some other prototyping processes.

 What advantages does spin casting offer metal parts fabricators?
 This process has achieved popularity around the world in some manufacturing settings because it provides important benefits.

-- Spin casting permits the generation of parts comparable in many cases to components produced through die casting or injection molding.
+1. Spin casting permits the generation of parts comparable in many cases to components produced through die casting or injection molding.
 Unlike those two processes, however, spin casting typically relies upon re-usable molds formed from vulcanized silicone rubber, not durable metals.

-- Spin casting allows the creation of relatively accurate, detailed metal components.
+2. Spin casting allows the creation of relatively accurate, detailed metal components.
 The application of centrifugal force may contribute to an even dispersal of the casting material through the mold, eliminating some surface texture problems associated with the escape of trapped air bubbles.

-- Vulcanized silicone rubber molds permit close tolerances, at least until the mold begins deteriorating.
+3. Vulcanized silicone rubber molds permit close tolerances, at least until the mold begins deteriorating.
 This advantage facilitates rapid prototyping and model construction at a comparatively low cost.

-- Manufacturers can rely upon spin casting to generate accurate parts suitable for further finishing, if desired.
+4. Manufacturers can rely upon spin casting to generate accurate parts suitable for further finishing, if desired.
 (Depending upon the purpose of the part, the surface finish obtained through this casting process may reduce the need for extensive further finishing under certain circumstances.)

-- Spin casting offers distinct cost advantages in some production environments.
+5. Spin casting offers distinct cost advantages in some production environments.
 Reduced tooling and finishing costs often make this casting process an attractive option.